Belitung: Economy

 Belitung is a source of tin, clay, iron ore and silica sands.
 The Dutch mining company NV Billiton Maatschappij derives its name from the island's name.
 Billiton merged with BHP in 2001 to form BHP Billiton.

 The island is also a producer of fishery products, pepper, coconut, and palm oil.
 People work as farmers, fishermen and miners.
 The island is easily accessible with eight daily 1-hour flights from Jakarta and 2 daily flights, with duration of 30 minutes and 50 minutes each, from Pangkal Pinang.

 The white sand beaches and offshore islands are helping tourism to become a larger part of the economy.

 Tourist destinations

 The main tourist destinations are beaches and offshore islands/islets.
 The beaches are Tanjung Tinggi Beach and Tanjung Kelayang Beach, both of which have clear blue water, sand, and rocky beaches.
-The islands/islets are Batu Berlayar Island, which is mostly granite, Pasir Island, which is a tidal island made of sand (= pasir in Indonesian language), Bird Islet (Pulau Burong, which one can access from Tanjung Binga beach by walking at low tide, Lengkuas Island, which is the home of a 129-year-old lighthouse and a good place for snorkeling, and Babi Island and Kelayang Islet.
+The islands/islets are Batu Berlayar Island, which is mostly granite, Pasir Island, which is a tidal island made of sand (= pasir in Indonesian), Bird Islet (Pulau Burong, accessed from Tanjung Binga beach on foot at low tide, Lengkuas Island, which is the home of a 129-year-old lighthouse and a good place for snorkeling, and Babi Island and Kelayang Islet.